-The main disconnect must be turned off and all service entrance wiring completed, including proper grounding, before connection to the Utility facilities.
-Any load connected beyond the meter will be detected as a fault and, therefore, the meter will not be set until the suspected fault is removed.
-Should faulty wiring, lack of proper grounding, or other electrical code violation be detected by the Utility crew assigned to energize the electrical service, the service will not be connected until the problem has been corrected.
-Furthermore, it is the Utility's option to charge the customer for the crew's time for the second and any subsequent attempts to energize the service.
+The main disconnect must be turned off and all service entrance wiring completed, including proper grounding, before connection to MU facilities.
+Any load connected beyond the meter shall be detected as a fault and, therefore, the meter shall not be set until the suspected fault is removed.
+Should faulty wiring, lack of proper grounding, or other electrical code violation be detected by MU crew assigned to energize the electrical service, the service shall not be connected until the problem has been corrected.
+Furthermore, it is MU's option to charge the customer for the crew's time for the second and any subsequent attempts to energize the service.